Last updated on September 20th, 2023 at 05:55 am

 We decided to walk back to our hostel by passing around the botanical garden, to go and visit it next, which is underneath the United Nations; unfortunately, at the time of our visit, it was closing as the opening hours were still based on the winter ones so that we couldn’t get in.

-Geneva Day 2
+Geneva Itinerary Day 2

-We had to leave the city in the late afternoon, so our itinerary wasn’t as packed as the previous day.
+We had to leave the city late afternoon, so our itinerary wasn’t as packed as the previous day.
 We checked in more detail some places we had seen the first day but didn’t have time to visit appropriately, such as the English Garden, and more that you’ll see below!

-The park comprises several greenhouses (tropical, temperate etc.), a small Japanese garden, an ethnobotanical garden, swiss protected plants and more.
+The park comprises several greenhouses (tropical, temperate, etc.), a small Japanese garden, an ethnobotanical garden, Swiss-protected plants, and more.
 There’s a lot to do in this green oasis.

 I loved exploring the botanical garden; it is lovely and peaceful.
 We also came across an adorable little hedgehog.